Sneha9749/1st-Project/README.md

 # 1st-Project

 Autobiography of A.P.J Abdul Kalam
 <br>
-Author- Sneha Ghosh
+Author- Sneha Ghosh (Using css and html)